francocurotto/YDDM-re-old/NOTES.md

 better controls are for future work.

 # 2021-03-14
-Impresingly enough, it didn't take too much to implement the curses interface (it still requires some fixes, but very minor ones).
-It's acutally really simple and it leverages most of the work from the command prompt interface.In any case, it is still really imresive, and it is a joy to play.
+Impressively enough, it didn't take too much to implement the curses interface (it still requires some fixes, but very minor ones).
+It's actually really simple and it leverages most of the work from the command prompt interface.
+In any case, it is still really impressive, and it is a joy to play.
-It still lacks items/monsters abilities and you have to input commands via text, but still, to looks like an acutal game!
+It still lacks items/monsters abilities and you have to input commands via text, but still, to looks like an actual game!

-The roadmap from now it should be to implement the abilities and to implement a better interface qith urwid.
+The roadmap from now it should be to implement the abilities and to implement a better interface with urwid.
 However, at this point I should think if I should do some promotion, I was thinking to start simple with a short video in reddit, and a simple explanation in the title.
 While I think about it I'll fix the issues that I mentioned earlier.

+# 2021-03-16
+So I did the fixes, they were more complicated than expected and I'm not totally convinced in the way the curses and the command line interface actually coexists (the game logic has to know which interface has to know what interface the user is using for some minor printing decisions), but considering that these interface are just secondary, I'll leave it as it is for now.

+Before I proceed with the abilities implementation, with will be a monumental task, I want to implement a kind of save system, so that I can save duels, and replayed the later.
+This will be useful for debugging, as I can create predetermined scenarios to test the abilities for bugs.

+Story time, the other day I was doing a test run of the game in my phone using the command line mode (it was brilliant, it essentially works as a mobile version!).
+The game turn out to be really fun, and it was really close, then suddenly at a turning point I accidentally input 'q' for forfeiting instead of 'f' for finish turn, and all the game was lost :(.
+As you can see, I have more than one motivation to implement the save protocol.